Can You Drink Wine on a Diet? (Carbs vs Calories)

 We crunched the numbers on carbs and calories in wine so you don’t have to.
 Check our math here.

-Look for wines with 3 g/L of residual sugar or less.
+Look for Wines With 3 g/L of Residual Sugar or Less

 A good rule of thumb if you’re counting your carbs is to look for wines with 3 or less grams per liter of residual sugar.
 This is a low number and results in just 2.25 carbohydrates or less in an entire bottle.

-The wine featured in this video has no carbs and you can take a closer look at it’s technical details by clicking the wine information card above.
+The wine featured in this video has no carbs, and you can take a closer look at its technical details by clicking the wine information card above.

 Here’s how to decode the sweetness level listed on sparkling wines: